cisco/mindmeld/source/blueprints/banking.rst

     Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 92.46%, params: {'class_weight': {0: 1.0, 1: 1.0, 2: 1.0, 3: 1.0, 4: 1.0}}

 You can use similar options to inspect and experiment with the Entity Recognizer and the other NLP classifiers.
 Finding the optimal machine learning settings is a highly iterative process involving several rounds of model training (with varying configurations), testing, and error analysis.
-See the User Guide for more about training, tuning, and evaluating the various MindMeld classifiers.
+See the :doc:`User Guide <../userguide/nlp>` for more about training, tuning, and evaluating the various MindMeld classifiers.

 .. admonition:: Exercise